princee1/LaCitedeDieu/README.md

 - The complete commit history.
 - All stages of development and progress.
 - Detailed insights into the evolution of the project.
-- **Collaborative Effort**: The project was developed in collaboration with my compadre @https://github.com/Mbaka11, showcasing teamwork and shared vision.
+- **Collaborative Effort**: The project was developed in collaboration with @https://github.com/Mbaka11, showcasing teamwork and shared vision.

 If you are interested in the development process, commit history, or intermediate stages, please refer to the original repository. https://github.com/Mbaka11/INF8175-AI_AGENT